 How do I ask them why they aren’t bathing ?

 As with everything else, you just go slowly, and you find some tactful way of letting them know they may need to bathe a bit more.

-Don’t bring attention to stains or soiling marks, as this can just embarrass them.
+Don’t bring attention to stains or soiling marks, as this can just embarrass your loved one.

 You could just casually pretend to use their bathroom, and come back and ask them if they feel okay in their shower, or say that you would like to modify their bathtub, as you think it’s a little bit unsafe for them.